-A New England intra-regional Interstate, Interstate 93 serves the Boston metropolitan area, northern Massachusetts through Lawrence, the state of New Hampshire, and the Northeast Kingdom of Vermont.
+A New England intra-regional highway, Interstate 93 serves the Boston metropolitan area, northern Massachusetts through Lawrence, the state of New Hampshire, and the Northeast Kingdom of Vermont.
 The freeway provides a direct connection to Canada in conjunction with Interstate 91 north of St. Johnsbury, Vermont.

 The Big Dig

 Unfortunately, the Big Dig had a lasting legacy.
 Its underwater tunnels had a tendency to leak and the project managers (Bechtel and Parsons Brinckerhoff) were accused of making decisions that resulted in extraordinary costs for the project.
 Cost overruns led NBC News to refer to this project repeatedly on its “Fleecing of America” segment.
-For more detailed information on the Big Dig, see The Boston Globe Big Dig Report.
+The Boston Globe provides more detailed information on the Big Dig in the “Big Dig Report.”

 The White Mountains